SpectraL519/cpp-gl/docs/algoithms.md

     - `graph: const GraphType&` - The graph to perform DFS on.
     - `vertex: const typename GraphType::vertex_type&` - The vertex to search in the current recursive call.
     - `source_id: const types::id_type` - The ID of the parent/source vertex of the currently searched vertex.
-    - `visit_vertex_pred: const types::vertex_callback<GraphType, bool>&` - A predicate used to determine whether a vertex should be visited based on the vertex itself and its source/parent vertex's ID.
+    - `visit_vertex_pred: const VisitVertexPredicate&` - A predicate used to determine whether a vertex should be visited based on the vertex itself and its source/parent vertex's ID.
-    - `visit: const types::vertex_callback<GraphType, void, types::id_type>&` - The vertex visiting function.
+    - `visit: const VisitCallback&` - The vertex visiting function.
-    - `enque_vertex_pred: const types::vertex_callback<GraphType, bool, const typename GraphType::edge_type&>&` - A predicate used to determine whether a vertex should be pushed to the search stack based on the vertex itself and its source edge.
+    - `enque_vertex_pred: const EnqueueVertexPred&` - A predicate used to determine whether a vertex should be pushed to the search stack based on the vertex itself and its source edge.
     - `pre_visit: const PreVisitCallback&` (default = `{}`) - The callback function to be called before visiting a vertex.
     - `post_visit: const PostVisitCallback&` (default = `{}`) - The callback function to be called after visiting a vertex.